TradeIdeasPhilip/javascript-speed/README.md

 My quick impressions:

-- The time required seems to decrease gradually between the first run and the last.
-I would have expected a sudden jump between the interpreted code and the compiled code, not a continuous change.
+- The time required seems to decrease gradually between the first run and the last. ~~I would have expected a sudden jump between the interpreted code and the compiled code, not a continuous change.~~
+  - No. I recently learned that JavaScript has multiple layers of JIT'ing and optimizations can be added gradually over time.
 - I'm not sure why the different columns are so different.
 I did not restart anything.
-The tests each ran 100,000 times to produce the previous table, so everything should have been warmed up, JIT'ed and compiled before any of the tests in this table were run.
+The tests each ran 10,000 times to produce the previous table, so everything should have been warmed up, JIT'ed and compiled before any of the tests in this table were run.
 - Most of the numbers in this table are _roughly_ 10× the corresponding numbers in the previous table, as expected.
 - I still don't have enough precision.